MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/about-discovery-methods.md

 Unlike other Active Directory discovery methods, Active Directory Forest Discovery does not discover resources that you can manage.
 Instead, this method discovers network locations that are configured in Active Directory and can convert those locations into boundaries for use throughout your hierarchy.

-When this method runs it searches  the local Active Directory forest, each trusted forest, and each additional forest that you configure in the **Active Directory Forests** node of the Configuration Manager console.
+When this method runs, it searches the local Active Directory forest, each trusted forest, and each additional forest that you configure in the **Active Directory Forests** node of the Configuration Manager console.

 Use Active Directory Forest Discovery to:

--   Discover Active Directory sites and subnets, and then create Configuration Manager boundaries based on those network locations
+-   Discover Active Directory sites and subnets, and then create Configuration Manager boundaries based on those network locations.

--   Identify supernets that are assigned to an Active Directory site and convert the supernet into an IP address range boundary
+-   Identify supernets that are assigned to an Active Directory site and convert the supernet into an IP address range boundary.

--   Publish to the Active Directory Domain Services of a forest when publishing to that forest is enabled, and the specified Active Directory Forest Account has permissions to that forest
+-   Publish to Active Directory Domain Services (AD DS) in a forest when publishing to that forest is enabled, and the specified Active Directory Forest Account has permissions to that forest.

 You can manage Active Directory Forest Discovery in the Configuration Manager console from the following nodes under **Hierarchy Configuration** in the **Administration** workspace: